 Fiscal incentives are decision criteria

-All companies of German industry – mainly internationally active ones – increasingly see adequate fiscal incentives for research as an important decision criterion for investments in research locations or R&D projects.
+All companies of German industry – mainly internationally active ones – increasingly see adequate fiscal incentives for research as important decision criteria for investments in research locations or R&D projects.

 - Grant tax credits of 10 percent in the medium term

 In the course of time, the funding volume per company should be raised significantly.
-This is the only way to substantially boost the R&D activities of industry and to make an even larger contribution to reaching the 3.5 percent target.
-For example, all companies should be allowed to deduct 10 percent of their self-financed R&D spending (inter alia, for personnel and non-personnel expenses and contract research) from their tax liability (“tax credits”).
+This is the only way to substantially boost the R&D activities of industry and to make an even larger contribution to reaching the “3.5 percent target”.
+For example, all companies should be allowed to deduct 10 percent of their self-financed R&D spending (inter alia, for personnel and non-personnel expenses and contract research) from their tax liability without upper limit (“tax credits”).

 - Practice-oriented implementation in the public administration

-For an effective research encouragement mainly for medium-sized enterprises, application procedures should be workable and unbureaucratic.
+For an effective research encouragement mainly for medium-sized enterprises, application procedures and implementation should be workable and unbureaucratic.
 The “Beauftragte Stelle” should be organised uniformally nationwide.
-The VCI speaks for a constructive practice dialogue between the stakeholders – for a practice-oriented and unbureaucratic implementation of the new incentives.

 - Transparent evaluation criteria